lundstrj/mailbox/README.md

     led_w.toggle()
     utime.sleep(1)
 ```
-- use PyCharm to flash the code to the Pico
+- use PyCharm to flash `main.py` to the Pico (this will also run your code on the Pico)
 - Enjoy the little on-board LED blinking
-- You are now ready to start working on the mailbox project
+- If you got flashing lights :point_up: then you are now ready to start working on the mailbox project

-### Bare bones setup
+### Bare-bones wiring setup
 _I am sure you won't have any issues, you don't need any of those flashy LEDs ;-)_

 __TODO: wiring diagram from Fritzing__

-### Full fat breadboard setup
+### Full fat breadboard wiring setup
 picture of breadboard<br>
 __TODO: wiring diagram from Fritzing__

-### Sticking it in an actual mailbox
+### Assembly and sticking it in an actual mailbox
 __TODO: Stick it all into an actual mailbox__

 ### Power draw, expected and actual (and adventures in power management)